 — he doesn't say a word

-, and even the Keyblade he drops upon defeat is simply named "No Name".
+; even the Keyblade he drops upon defeat is simply named "No Name".
 Despite the seemingly random

 encounter, Word of God

-He reappears in Dream Drop Distance
+Later on he reappears in Dream Drop Distance

-Another "Unknown" is a Bonus Boss
+The first "Unknown" is a Bonus Boss

 in Kingdom Hearts Final Mix

-, and is eventually revealed
+, and was eventually revealed